 To take an online course, students must be admitted to the University by the normal process and be eligible to register for credit courses, including having met all prerequisites and/or corequisites.
-Details about registration are published each semester in printed and online versions (www.clayton.edu).

 Students should not register for online courses unless they are already thoroughly competent at sending and receiving e-mail, navigating the Internet, and using Windows-based programs.
 No class time will be spent on basic computer instruction.
-Students may be required to complete Computer Skills for Online Instruction (Clayton State 1010) or Introduction to WebCT (Clayton State 1011) before registering for some online courses or during the first weeks of the semester.
 Also, students should be aware that taking online classes requires excellent time management skills and good self-discipline.